Pelagicore/software-factory-blueprint/docs/articles/baseplatform/creating-a-new-layer.rst

 Suggested practices
 -------------------
-What follows is a set of practical advices which help maintaining your own layer.
+What follows is a set of practical advice which help maintaining your own layer.

 Using a variable for the ``SRC_URI`` base
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^